-As a design researcher and teacher, I have published on and taught sustainable product-service system design, design for social innovation, design for a circular economy, design for distributed economies, values-in-design in the design of products and technologies, and collaborative and co-design.
+As a design researcher and teacher, I have published on and taught sustainable product-service system design, design for social innovation, design for a circular economy, design for distributed economies, values-in-design in the design of products and technologies, and collaborative- and co-design.

-I particularly examine values-in-design in material peer production, where DIY maker activists and active citizens are enabled to design and product their own products, tools and technologies as an alternative to mass production and consumption.
+I particularly examine values-in-design in material peer production, where DIY maker activists and active citizens are enabled to design and produce their own products, tools and technologies as an alternative to mass production and consumption.